Epiphone Joe Pass Emperor II

 just prior to Joe Pass's death, and was produced until 2015.

 Origins

-Joe Pass was a very well known virtuoso Jazz guitarist becoming most well known for his solo work whilst also having recorded with a number of other leading artists such as Ella Fitzgerald.
+Joe Pass was a Jazz guitarist becoming most well known for his solo work whilst also having recorded with a number of other artists such as Ella Fitzgerald.

 Joe Pass previously had a relationship with the Ibanez guitar company, but in the late 1990s Epiphone released the Emperor II, claiming Pass had a hand in the design of the guitar.
 Epiphone had previously issued the guitar as just the Emperor and with Pass's endorsement some subtle changes to the guitar were made (such as moving the pickup selector switch).
 While Pass endorsed the Epiphone he was more commonly seen with a Gibson ES-175.

 The guitar

 The Joe Pass Epiphone Emperor II is an archtop guitar, like a 175, but with certain unique features which included: